dohaennachi/weather-app/readme.md

 Credits
 Weather data is provided by OpenWeatherMap.
-This project was created by [Your Name].
+This project was created by Doha Ennachi.

 License
 This Weather App is open-source and available under the MIT License.

 Feel free to use, modify, and distribute it as needed.
-If you have any questions or suggestions, please don't hesitate to contact [Your Email Address].
+If you have any questions or suggestions, please don't hesitate to contact me.

 Enjoy using the Weather App!"# weather-app"
 "# weather-app"